github/site-policy/Policies/github-enterprise-server-license-agreement.md

 **8. Payment**

 **8.1** *Fees.* Customer agrees to pay the Fees in full, up front without deduction or setoff of any kind, in U.S. Dollars.
 Customer must pay the Fees within thirty (30) days of the GitHub invoice date.
 Amounts payable under this Agreement are non-refundable, except as provided in Sections 13 and 14.1.
-If Customer fails to pay any Fees on time, GitHub reserves the right, in addition to taking any other action at law or equity, to to (i) charge interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is less, and to charge all expenses of recovery, and (ii) terminate the applicable Order Form or SOW.
+If Customer fails to pay any Fees on time, GitHub reserves the right, in addition to taking any other action at law or equity, to (i) charge interest on past due amounts at 1.0% per month or the highest interest rate allowed by law, whichever is less, and to charge all expenses of recovery, and (ii) terminate the applicable Order Form or SOW.
 Customer is solely responsible for all taxes, fees, duties and governmental assessments (except for taxes based on GitHub's net income) that are imposed or become due in connection with this Agreement.

 **8.2** *Professional Services Credits.* If Customer uses Professional Services Credits to pay for Professional Services, then upon Customer’s receipt of an SOW, the applicable Professional Services Credits will be deducted from Customer’s Professional Services Credits balance.
 Customer is responsible for ensuring that its purchase order issued to GitHub for the Professional Services reflects the pricing set forth in the SOW.
 If there is any difference in pricing listed in the SOW and the pricing listed in Customer’s purchase order, the pricing in the SOW will control.
 The Parties agree that SOWs payable via Professional Services Credits do not have to be signed by either Party to be valid and enforceable.
 All Professional Services Credits must be used within the time set forth in the Order Form or will automatically be cancelled and are non-refundable.
 Customer may not apply Professional Services Credits to travel and lodging expenses, which must be invoiced separately.